pabloenoc/Coingecko-Playground/README.md

 This project is a playgroud for the Coingecko API with custom PHP functions such as:

-- Price Comparison tool (Cyrpto - Fiat)
+- Price Comparison tool (Crypto - Fiat)
 - Cryptocurrency Search Form
 - Price Change Graph Maker

-## TODO
+## Changelog

+### 2025-10-12

 - add aria-invalid to form inputs

-## Changelog

 ### 2025-09-28